 Contributions

 Below are some highlights of the works inspired by and in response to the book.
 Some we have found through our own explorations and interactions and yet others have been contributed via the form below.
-We aren’t able to listen to or read all of the contributions submitted via the form and so please click here to see the full list.

 • Entangled historicities in the Eurasian North